AranavMahalpure/ThinkDSP/README.md

 Unfortunately, most Freesound users don't make their real names available, so I can only thank them using their user names.
-Samples used in this book were contributed by Freesound users: iluppai, wcfl10, thirsk, docquesting, kleeb, landup, zippi1, themusicalnomad, bcjordan, rockwehrmann, marchascon7, jcveliz.
+Samples used in this book were contributed by Freesound users: iluppai, wcfl10, thirsk, do questing, kleeb, landup, zippi1, themusicalnomad, bcjordan, rockwehrmann, marchascon7, jcveliz.
 Thank you all!

 Here are links to the sources: